Last updated 12 July 2022

-Anyone can contact the Department of Communities, Child Safety and Disability Services (Child Safety) to report concerns about a child (suspected child abuse or neglect), if they reasonably suspect a child may be in need of protection (s 13A Child Protection Act 1999 (Qld) (Child Protection Act)).
+Any person can contact the Department of Children, Youth Justice and Multicultural Affairs (Child Safety) to report concerns about a child (suspected child abuse or neglect), if they reasonably suspect a child may be in need of protection or an unborn child may be in need of protection after they are born (s 13A Child Protection Act 1999 (Qld) (Child Protection Act).
 The Child Protection Act provides that when a person is deciding if they have a reasonable suspicion, they may consider:

 - whether there are detrimental effects on the child’s body or the child’s psychological or emotional state that are evident to the person or they consider are likely to become evident in the future

 - the nature and severity of the detrimental effects and the likelihood that they will continue

 When a person is deciding if they have a reasonable suspicion, they may be informed by an observation of the child, other knowledge about the child or any other relevant knowledge, training or experience that the person may have (s 13C Child Protection Act).

 The Child Protection Act also provides if any person (a relevant person), who is a doctor, registered nurse, teacher, police officer, child advocate with the Office of the Public Guardian or an early childhood educational and care professional, forms a reportable suspicion about a child (s 13E Child Protection Act), they must give a written report to Child Safety (s 13G Child Protection Act).
 Child Safety employees and employees of licensed care services must also give a written report to Child Safety if they form a reportable suspicion about a child in care (s 13F Child Protection Act).

 A reportable suspicion about a child is a reasonable suspicion that the child:

 - has suffered significant harm, is suffering significant harm or is at an unacceptable risk of suffering significant harm in the future caused by physical or sexual abuse